chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

     - Pick a "main path" from the scene
     - Add checkpoints of _along-path positions_
     - Can add _lateral offsets_
+    - Piecewise linear result
-  - Implementation: drop barrels whose edges fall along this path
+  - Implementation: drop barrels whose edges touch this path
     - If you block the left side, the barrels are **on** the left side

 ---